appsmithorg/appsmith-docs/website/docs/connect-data/reference/appsmith-ai.md

 This page provides information on creating queries with Appsmith AI, which allows you to configure applications with advanced AI features such as text generation, image classification, and sentiment analysis without the need for any API keys or datasource authentication.

-## Connect Appsmith AI

-You can create an Appsmith AI query from the entity explorer without the need to create any datasource or authenticate using any API.

 <ZoomImage
   src="/img/appsmith-ai-img.png"